urho3d/urho3d/Readme.txt

 are system-level dependencies that must be satisfied before Urho3D can be built
 successfully:

-- For Windows, the June 2010 DirectX SDK needs to be installed and its include and library directories set as Visual Studio global directories (Tools -> Options -> Projects and Solutions -> VC++ Directories in VS2008.)
+- For Windows, the June 2010 DirectX SDK needs to be installed.

 - For Linux, the following development packages need to be installed: libx11-dev, libxrandr-dev, libasound2-dev.
 Also install the package